1982 Cleveland Browns season: Schedule

-Note: Intra-division opponents are in bold text.

 Season Highlights

 Week 1 at Seattle

 Less than nine months after closing the 1981 season in Seattle, the Browns return to the Kingdome and defeat the Seahawks 21–7.
 Mike Pruitt accounts for 136 of Cleveland's 200 rushing yards and scores two touchdowns.
 The Browns sack Dave Krieg eight teams, three by rookie linebacker Chip Banks.

 Week 3 vs. New England

 In their first game after the 1982 NFL strike that wiped out almost half the regular season, The Browns fight their way through a heavy Cleveland fog and beat New England, 10–7, on Matt Bahr's 24-yard field goal as time expires.
 Bahr's winner comes three plays after Browns safety Clinton Burrell recovers a fumble by Mark van Eeghen at the Patriots' 20.

 Week 5 vs. San Diego

 James Brooks scores two touchdowns and Dan Fouts completes 18-of-23 passes as San Diego pounds the Browns 30–13, at Cleveland.
 Despite the loss, Brian Sipe completes 14 straight passes and stretches his overall streak to a club-record 33.
 He also surpasses the 20,000-yard career mark.
 Tight end Ozzie Newsome catches a career-high 10 passes and extends his streak of consecutive games with at least one reception to a club-record 45.